Sjøholt

 Sjøholt is a village in Ålesund Municipality in Møre og Romsdal county, Norway.
 The village is located along the northern shore of the Storfjorden, about 10 km east of the village of Skodje.
-The village of Stordal is located about 18 km to the south, through several tunnels.
+The village of Stordal (in Fjord Municipality) is located about 18 km to the south, through several tunnels.
 Sjøholt is located roughly halfway between the towns of Ålesund and Molde, along European route E39 and European route E136.